Commonwealth of Puerto Rico Military and Veteran Benefits

 This is the only incentive that the Service member can assign to the Spouse or dependent (under 23 years of age).
 Children / stepchildren can claim up to bachelor’s degree.
 The Spouses can claim up to master’s degree.
 They can claim one degree at a time and in an ascending way.
 The military can assign the incentive one at a time.

 Who is eligible for Puerto Rico National Guard (FIGNA) Tuition Assistance Fund Service Member Spouse and Dependents?
-To participate in the State Tuition Assistance program, citizen-Service members must be an active member and pay $5.00 monthly.
+To participate in the State Tuition Assistance program, National Guard Service members must be an active member and pay $5.00 monthly.
 Spouses and dependent Children of the Service member may also use the benefit.

 Puerto Rico Army National Guard Benefit Information